 - WA1: Evaluating “Faraday” Community College’s approach to community cohesion

 - WA2: Which theory of learning and teaching influenced, and was developed by; your planning, teaching, assessment, and evaluation of a unit of work?
 Critically evaluate and analyse the contribution of this theory and its application to the unit of work and to pupil attainment

 - WA3: What theories influenced your practice in order to improve the learning of two students with similar special educational needs?
 Critically evaluate and analyse the contribution of these theories and their application to students’ learning

 For my Master’s thesis at Imperial College, I worked under the supervision of Prof. Paul Robinson on the development of shape memory carbon fibre composites for potential space applications.
 Innovative materials that are able to be flattened for logistical reasons, and then deployed on-demand via the application of heat to their original pre-configured shape.

 The videos below highlight the performances of the many different shapes investigated.

 Full text: Deployable composite structures thesis

-At Imperial College, for my MEng in Aeronautical Engineering, in the Group Design Project, I worked with Dr Mirko Kovac of the fledgling Aerial Robotics Lab to co-direct a project with fifteen other students on bio-inspired autonomous construction.
+At Imperial College, for my MEng in Aeronautical Engineering, in the Group Design Project, I worked with Dr Mirko Kovac of the then fledgling Aerial Robotics Lab in its founding year to co-direct a project with fifteen other students on bio-inspired autonomous construction.

 Full text: Bio-inspired autonomous construction report